Davewalsh3/Global_Warming/readme.md

 ## Goals of the readers

 * To know more about the story behind the causes of Global Warming and How long back in time it goes.
-* To know see the effects of greenhouse gases on our planet.
+* To see the effects of greenhouse gases on our planet.
 * To give a glimpse of how much carbon emissions are produced by us (Human beings).
+* To know about the worst countries that contributing to global warming.